Staff

 Archaeologist | Field Director

-Chris Sladic works in the Mitigation Division.
+Chris Sladic is part of our Field Director Team.
 He earned his Honours BA in Classics from Brock University.
 He has worked on a variety of archaeological projects in Ontario since 2017 and holds an Applied Research archaeological licence from Province of Ontario.

 John Sleath